ReVanced/revanced-documentation/docs/revanced-development/1_setup.md

 > gpr.key = key
 > ```

-## ⚙️ Workspace setup in IntelliJ IDEA
+## ⚙️ Setup your workspace in IntelliJ IDEA

 1. Open the `revanced-cli` project in IntelliJ IDEA and ensure you are using the right JDK from [💼 Prerequisites](0_prerequisites.md)
 2. Import other projects you cloned earlier as modules to the `revanced-cli` project